-As educators, you’re likely aware that there are funds being allocated to schools and districts across the country as part of the COVID relief bills that have been signed into law over the last year.
+As educators, you’re likely aware that there are funds being allocated to schools and districts across the country as part of the Every Student Succeeds Act (ESSA) and the COVID relief bills that have been signed into law over the last several years.
 However many teachers and schools may not be aware of how much money is available, how to access it, or when funds are available.
 While the requests for funds take place at the state and district levels, it is still important for teachers to understand the process, and—especially for music educators—how to ensure that your programs can be supported and communicate your needs.
-Below is essential information and a list of resources for teachers to better understand the Elementary and Secondary Emergency Relief Funds (ESSER and ESSER II).
+Below is essential information and a list of resources for teachers to better understand the ESSA and the Elementary and Secondary Emergency Relief Funds (ESSER I, II, and III).

 When the $2 trillion Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law on March 27, 2020, the Department of Education allocated $30.75 billion in funds to a fund called the Education Stabilization Fund (ESF).
 Of the money set aside for the ESF, $13.2 billion was allotted to Elementary and Secondary Emergency Relief (ESSER) Funds.
 The remaining funds from the ESF were allocated between Higher Education Emergency Relief (HEER) and Governor’s Education Emergency Relief (GEER).